Pula: Sights

 The Byzantine chapel of Santa Maria del Canneto (or St. Mary Formosa) was built in the 6th century (before 546) in the form of a Greek cross, resembling the churches in Ravenna.
 It was built by Maximianus of Ravenna, then a deacon, but later Archbishop of Ravenna.
 It was, together with another chapel, part of a Benedictine abbey that was demolished in the 16th century.
 The floors and the walls are decorated with 6th-century mosaics.
-The decoration bears some resemblance to the Mausoleum of Galla Placidia at Ravenna.
+The decoration bears some resemblance to the Mausoleum of Galla Placidia in Ravenna.
 The wall over the door contains a Byzantine carved stone panel.
 The 15th-century wall paintings may be restorations of Early Christian paintings.
-When the Venetians raided Pula in 1605, they removed many treasures from this chapel to Venice, including the four columns of oriental alabaster that stand behind the high altar of St Mark's Basilica.
+When the Venetians raided Pula in 1605, they removed many treasures from this chapel and took them to Venice, including the four columns of oriental alabaster that stand behind the high altar of St Mark's Basilica.

-The Cathedral of the Assumption of the Blessed Virgin Mary was built in the 6th century, when Pula became the seat of a bishopry, over the remains over the original site where the Christians used to gather and pray in Roman times.
+The Cathedral of the Assumption of the Blessed Virgin Mary was built in the 6th century, when Pula became the seat of a bishopry, over the remains of the original site where the Christians used to gather and pray in Roman times.
 It was enlarged in the 10th century.
 After its destruction by Genoese and Venetian raids, it was almost completely rebuilt in the 15th century.
 It got its present form when a late Renaissance façade was added in the early 16th century.
 The church still retains several Romanesque and Byzantine characters, such as some parts of the walls (dating from the 4th century), a few of the original column capitals and the upper windows of the nave.
 In the altar area and in the room to the south one can still see fragments of 5th- or 6th-century floor mosaics with memorial inscriptions from worshippers who paid for the mosaics.
 The windows of the aisles underwent reconstruction in Gothic style after a fire in 1242.
-The belfry in front of the church was built between 1671 and 1707 with stones form the amphitheatre.
+The belfry in front of the church was built between 1671 and 1707 using stones from the amphitheatre.
 There also used to stand a baptistery from the 5th century in front of the church, but it was demolished in 1885.

 The Orthodox Church of St. Nicholas with its Ravenna-style polygonal apse originally dates from the 6th century, but was partially rebuilt in the 10th century.
 In 1583 it was assigned to the Orthodox community of Pula, mainly immigrants from Cyprus and Nauplion.
 The church owns several icons from the 15th and the 16th century and an iconostasis from the Greek artists Tomios Batos from the 18th century.

 The star-shaped castle with four bastions is situated on top of the central hill of the old city.
 It was built, over the remains of the Roman capitolium, by the Venetians in the 17th century, following the plans of the French military architect Antoine de Ville.
-Since 1961 it now houses the Historical Museum of Istria.
+Since 1961 it houses the Historical Museum of Istria.
 Close by, on the north-eastern slopes, one can see the remains of a 2nd-century theatre.